Start-ups on a budget have so much to take care of in the first months of business.

-Start-ups have so much to take care of in the first months of business.
-Where does social media fit?
-Does it require immediate attention, or should it wait until the fundamentals are in place and the business is on sound footing?
+Does social media require immediate attention, or should it wait until the fundamentals are in place and the business is on sound footing?

-We speak to two social media consultants to give readers valuable advice and actionable tips on optimizing use of social media.
-These interviews are aimed primarily at start-ups, but any organization will find something of value in them.
+We speak to two social media consultants to give readers actionable tips on optimizing use of social media.
+These interviews are aimed primarily at start-ups on a budget, but any organization will find something of value in them.

 The short answer is YES!
-Social media is a human-to-human activity and any business will be more successful if they start building those relationships on a personal level.
+Social media is a human-to-human activity.
+Any business will be more successful if they start building those relationships on a personal level.
 My tip is to create two social accounts; a branded account and a personal account.
 Make it a point to use both accounts to build engagement with your audience.

 Almost all social media pros call for the development of a social media strategy.
 What are some of the key elements of a solid social media strategy for small start-ups?